 To gain a better understanding into how the synthetically grown parts compare to existing infrastructure, and thus the extent to which the growth models approximate reality, we measure the percent overlap of synthetic infrastructure with existing bicycle infrastructure.
-Figure~\ref{fig:overlap}(a) and (b) report for rail station POIs the average overlaps for protected cycle tracks and for bikeable infrastructure respectively, where bikeable infrastructure is defined as the union of protected tracks and streets with speed limits \mbox{$\leq 30\,\mathrm{km}/\mathrm{h}$} (see Methods).
-Results are qualitatively similar for grid POIs, see {\sifigname}s~7--9.
+Figure~\ref{fig:overlap}A and B report for rail station seeds the average overlaps for protected cycle tracks and for bikeable infrastructure respectively, where bikeable infrastructure is defined as the union of protected tracks and streets with speed limits \mbox{$\leq 30\,\mathrm{km}/\mathrm{h}$} (see Materials and Methods).
+Results are qualitatively similar for grid seeds, see {\sifigname}s~8--10.

-For protected infrastructure, Fig.~\ref{fig:overlap}(a), we find that growth by betweenness (solid line) starts with around $6\%$ overlap on average, then decreases fast reaching $3.5\%$.
+For protected infrastructure, Fig.~\ref{fig:overlap}A, we find that growth by betweenness (solid line) starts with around $6\%$ overlap on average, then decreases fast reaching $3.5\%$.
 We find a similar behavior for random growth (dotted line) but with a smaller effect.
 We find no clear effect for growth by closeness (dashed line).
 These observations suggest that cities take into account flow (betweenness) when building their cycling infrastructure, and that rail stations play some role -- otherwise there would be no effect in the random growth.
-The betweenness overlap effect is especially strong in Copenhagen, Fig.~\ref{fig:overlap}(a) inset, which has a well-developed, cohesive on-street bicycle network.
-Figure~\ref{fig:overlap}(b) shows the synthetic growth stage at the second step, $q_{B}=0.05$.
+The betweenness overlap effect is especially strong in Copenhagen, Fig.~\ref{fig:overlap}A inset, which has a well-developed, cohesive on-street bicycle network.
+Figure~\ref{fig:overlap}B shows the synthetic growth stage at the second step, $q_{B}=0.05$.
 Remarkably, at this step over 80\% of the links suggested by the synthetic network model do already exist in reality.
-Even at $q_{B}=0.20$ there is almost 70\% overlap, Fig.~\ref{fig:overlap}(c).
-These values are far higher than expected by chance: Given the length of Copenhagen's on-street cycle tracks we would expect only at most $24\%$ overlap in a random link placement.
+Even at $q_{B}=0.20$ there is almost 70\% overlap, Fig.~\ref{fig:overlap}C. These values are far higher than expected by chance: Given the length of Copenhagen's on-street cycle tracks we would expect only at most $24\%$ overlap in a random link placement.

-The overlap for bikeable infrastructure looks different, Fig.~\ref{fig:overlap}(d).
-Here, there is no clear effect for betweenness and random growth, but a very clear effect for closeness, which starts with high values (above $20\%$ on average), falling slowly to $16\%$.
+The overlap for bikeable infrastructure looks different, Fig.~\ref{fig:overlap}D. Here, there is no clear effect for betweenness and random growth, but a very clear effect for closeness, which starts with high values (above $20\%$ on average), falling slowly to $16\%$.
 This observation is consistent with cities preferentially installing low speed limit areas in their city centers.